 Scientists aren’t sure what to make of these peculiar rock formations on the surface of Mars, seen above in an image recently released by NASA.

-The image was captured by NASA’s Opportunity rover on a Martian outcrop called Kirkwood, and shows what appears to be a large number of strange bumps jutting out of the planet’s surface.
+The image was captured by NASA’s Opportunity rover on a Martian outcrop called Kirkwood, and shows what appear to be a large number of strange bumps jutting out of the planet’s surface.

 According to Opportunity’s principal investigator, Steve Squyres of Cornell University in Ithaca, N.Y., scientists initially thought the spherical objects were Martian blueberries, or spherules, which Opportunity first encountered at its landing sight in 2004.